 Action may be confined to a minimum of physical activity.
 But it must be noted that this minimum, however slight, determines the meaning of the action.
 Physical activity is always present.
 To be seated in a chair involves the act of sitting, the use of a certain muscular effort to maintain the position.
-To speak involves the act of speaking, the use of the throat muscles, movement of the lips, etc. If a tense conflict is involved, the mere act of sitting Opus cit.
+To speak involves the act of speaking, the use of the throat muscles, movement of the lips, etc. If a tense conflict is involved, the mere act of sitting or speaking will involve a proportionately greater physical effort.